 Carla van de Merwe

 NetballSmart Development Officer

-Lee is the inaugural NetballSmart Development Officer for the Central Zone having started in January 2018.
+Carla is the NetballSmart Development Officer for the Central Zone having started in July.

 The NetballSmart Development Officer role has been developed primarily with the aim of reducing the number of injuries that occur during netball, helping all players and coaches to participate as much as possible, and enjoy a lifelong involvement in the game.
 Lee hopes to bring his previous experience and passion for injury prevention to this new role, enabling him to offer the best advice to players and coaches around injury prevention, smart strategies for training, growing a healthy netballer and facilitating performance enhancement for all age groups and levels..